 With conservation policy experience including 10 years of service on the Joint State Federal Task Force on Federal Assistance Policy (Pittman-Robertson and Dingell-Johnson funding to states) and the Peru Forest Sector Initiative, where he assisted the Peru Forest and Wildlife Service in implementing a new forest and wildlife law, Dr. Organ brings a deep understanding of the complex issues facing wildlife, fisheries, and habitat managers to his role on the Board.

 Dr. Organ’s volunteerism for conservation includes service as president of The Wildlife Society, the scientific organization for wildlife professionals, and the Buckland Conservation Commission, where he served as chairman from 1994 to 2014.
-His lifelong commitment to conservation has been acknowledged by The Wildlife Society, which awarded him its highest honor, the Aldo Leopold Memorial Award for lifetime achievement in wildlife conservation (2020); by the Wildlife Management Institute in awarding him its highest honor, the George Bird Grinnell Memorial Award for lifetime achievement in conservation (2014); by the U.S. Department of the Interior, which awarded him the Meritorious Service Award (2018); and by the Northeast Outdoor Writers Association with its Sportsman of the Year Award (2008).
+His lifelong commitment to conservation has been acknowledged by The Wildlife Society, which awarded him its highest honor, the Aldo Leopold Memorial Award for lifetime achievement in wildlife conservation (2020); by the Wildlife Management Institute in awarding him its highest honor, the George Bird Grinnell Memorial Award for lifetime achievement in conservation (2014); by the U.S. Department of the Interior, which awarded him the Meritorious Service Award (2018); and by the New England Outdoor Writers Association with its Sportsman of the Year Award (2008).
 He lives in Buckland.

 Stephen A. Sears